SpinalHDL/VexRiscv/README.md

 | regFileReadyKind | RegFileReadKind | Can bet set to ASYNC or SYNC.
 Specifies the kind of memory read used to implement the register file.
 ASYNC means zero cycle latency memory read, while SYNC means one cycle latency memory read which can be mapped into standard FPGA memory blocks   |
 | zeroBoot | Boolean | Load all registers with zeroes at the beginning of simulations to keep everything deterministic in logs/traces|

-This register file use an `don't care` read-during-write policy, so the bypassing/hazard plugin should take care of this.
+This register file use a `don't care` read-during-write policy, so the bypassing/hazard plugin should take care of this.

 #### HazardSimplePlugin